appacitive/Appacitive-iOS-SDK/README.md

 }
 ```

-You'll see a bunch of fields that were created automatically by the server.
+You'll see a a lot of fields that were created automatically by the server.
 They are used for housekeeping and storing meta-information about the object.
 All system generated fields start with `__`, avoid changing their values.
 Your values will be different than the ones shown here.

 ### Retrieving
  To retrieve an object, simply call the fetch method on the instance and on success the instance will be populated with the object from Appacitive.